how to read the aurora forecast

 The Bt is the total strength of the IMF.

 The Bz is a directional component of the IMF.
 We want the Bt to be high, and the Bz to be negative.
 A negative Bz can be referred to as southward.
 We want a negative or a southward Bz.
 This indicates that the particles are being pushed into earth’s magnetic field, and therefore producing aurora.
 There is an exception to this… if the aurora is very strong, and the Bz goes positive, the aurora will continue being seen, but may wane a little.
 You can find information about the Bt and Bz on the same graph as the Real-Time solar wind (RTSW) or on the ACE RTSW MAG & SWEPAM.
-It is also referenced on the Space Weather enthusiasts link.
+It is also referenced on the Space Weather enthusiasts dashboard at the top of the screen.

 On a daily basis, we watch the data, so we can know if the aurora will be out, and if we should plan on seeing it or telling others if they can see it.
 When there is a coronal mass ejection (CME) that is geoeffective (headed toward earth), we can expect auroras at the time it hits our atmosphere.
-When the coronal hole high speed stream (CHHSS) is forecast, we can anticipate good auroras also.
+The timing of when it will hit depends on the speed of the solar winds.
+When the coronal hole high speed stream (CHHSS) is forecast, we can also anticipate potentially good aurora.
 When neither are forecast, we have typical background level data.
-Auroras may still be seen in the higher latitudes.
+Auroras may still be seen in the higher latitudes with typical or flat data.

 You can get free email alerts of forecasts and storms by subscribing to NOAA Space Weather alerts.